Population Health and Practice Development Fellowship

 • The candidate should be highly communicative, creates clear expectations, and follows through on execution of those expectations.

-• Innovative self-starter with entrepreneurial approach to building programs, willing to learn and grow.
+• Innovative self-starter with entrepreneurial approach to building programs, willing to learn, grow, fail, then learn from mistakes.

-• Ability to navigate provider and clinic collaborations/relationships, compasionate.
+• Ability to navigate provider and clinic collaborations/relationships.

 • Effective time management and dependable.